 Trademark "'Tsinandali" now easily recognized by lovers of Georgian wine, is in truth, name of the residency, owned by Kakhetian (East Georgia) poet, public figure and a member of the noble family Alexandre Chavchavadze who lived in the 19th century.

 Located across the center of Mestia in a new concrete building, Svaneti Ethnographical Museum satisfies all the modern standards and tells the real story of the region that was never touched by invasions, cloistered high up in the North Caucasus mountains.

-Located in the Joseph Stalin's hometown, Gori, museum still carries a lot of Soviet-Era characteristics and has largely nicknamed as propaganda museum by foreigners.
-Museum complex consists of memorial house, where Stalin was born, exposition building with tower and Stalin’s personal train carriage.
+Located in Joseph Stalin's hometown, Gori, museum still carries a lot of Soviet-Era characteristics and has largely nicknamed as propaganda museum by foreigners.
+Museum complex consists of the memorial house, where Stalin was born, exposition building with tower and Stalin’s personal train carriage.

 Niko Pirosmanashvili museum in Mirzaani offers to visit dwelling house of 20th century legendary Georgian artist Nicko Pirosmanishvili (1862 - 1918) where several of his original works are presented in the exhibition halls.